Skip to main content

 Written by Gemma

 When a proof owner assigns the to-do list on a proof to somebody else to action, this role is called an editor.
-It is a temporary role for that proof version only that starts when a proof owner assigns the to-dos, and ends when the editor has worked on the to-dos and has uploaded a new version.
+It is a temporary role for that proof version that starts when a proof owner assigns the to-do list, and ends when the editor has actioned the to-dos and uploaded a new version.

 The proof owner can assign multiple editors on a proof.